Student Groups & Organizations

 If you have any questions or need assistance with the required charter application form, email Janrey Javier, Coordinator for Student Leadership Development, at email@example.com.

 How to Get Started

 - Gather at least three members.
-(A new student club/organization must have at least three members minimum to become chartered)
+(A new student club or organization must have at least three members to become chartered.)

 - Schedule a time to meet with the Office of Student Life staff for Chartered Student Organization training.

 - Choose an advisor.
-Any faculty or staff member can be an advisor to a club/organization.
-(Note: This person must be able to commit to your scheduled meeting times)
+Any faculty or staff member can be an advisor to a club or organization.
+(Note: This person must be able to commit to your scheduled meeting times.)

 Renewing a Charter

 - Renewing Charter Form - Email firstname.lastname@example.org for next steps

-- Once notified of approval, your club/organization is an official CCA-chartered student group.
-For returning student clubs/organizations, renewing your charter is an opportunity to show what the group has accomplished during the previous academic year as well as gain increased support in terms of resources and funding.
+- For returning student clubs and organizations, renewing your charter is an opportunity to show what the group has accomplished during the previous academic year as well as gain increased support in terms of resources and funding.